Logical Unit Storage Overview

 Click for more information about the LIST command.

-Click for more information about Fabric Operational Database.
+Click for more information about Fabric System Database.

 Logical Unit Storage Overview

-A Logical Unit (LU) is a blueprint holding a set of definitions / instructions used to create and maintain the data of a business entity like a customer.
+A Logical Unit (LU) is a blueprint that holds a set of definitions / instructions used for creating and maintaining the data of a business entity such as a customer.

-Fabric can use the Cassandra DB as a default Logical Unit's storage layer where each business entity's instance is saved as a MicroDB in an entity table (and in an entity_chunks table for big LUs) under the Cassandra k2view_[LU_name]_[cluster id if exists] keyspace.
+Fabric uses the System DB as a default Logical Unit's storage layer, where each business entity's instance is saved as a MicroDB in an entity table (and in an entity_chunks table for big LUs).

 Storage Types